NazimBL/A-Two-Step-DNN-Approach-for-Real-Time-Context-Aware-Health-Monitoring-of-Hajj-Pilgrims/README.md

 The Emotional Mood Level classification task aimed to predict the emotional status of the participants, categorized into three classes: 0 (very negative and negative), 1 (neutral), and 2 (positive and very positive).

--Rukun (Hajj Ritual) Activity: Run TwoStep_rukun_Prediction.py The Rukun (Hajj Ritual) Activity classifica￾tion task involved predicting one of 16 specific Hajj-related activities performed by the participants.
+-Rukun (Hajj Ritual) Activity: Run TwoStep_rukun_Prediction.py The Rukun (Hajj Ritual) Activity classification task involved predicting one of 16 specific Hajj-related activities performed by the participants.

 Feel free to reach out to me at bellabaci.nazim@gmail.com if you have any question or feedback.